6 Awesome Scholarship Essays That Worked

-When it comes to paying for college, scholarships are the best form of financial aid since they offer students free money that never needs to be repaid.
+When it comes to paying for college, scholarships are the best form of financial aid, since they offer students free money that never needs to be repaid.
 But let’s face it: completing scholarship applications, especially the essays, can feel overwhelming.
-Not to mention, the essay is arguably the most important part of the application and should take up the majority of your time.
-It helps to have scholarship essay examples to start somewhere.
+The scholarship essay is arguably the most important part of the application and should be well-thought-out.
+In this article, we’ll walk through five scholarship essay examples and explain why they worked, so that you can write your own winning scholarship essays.

-- Here are 5 winning scholarship essay examples that have actually worked:
+- Here are 6 winning scholarship essay examples that worked:

 - 2. Who is a “Good” Doctor? by Joseph Lee